kyma-project/busola/README.md

    docker run --rm -it -p 3001:3001 -v <path to your custom config>:/app/core-ui/environments/ --env ENVIRONMENT={your-env} --pid=host --name busola europe-docker.pkg.dev/kyma-project/prod/busola:latest
    ```

+## Busola installed in Kubernetes cluster

+You can install busola on kubernetes cluster in 3 flavours:

+- normal
+- with ingress
+- with Istio configuration

+To install Busola in kubernetes

+### K3d

+### Port-forward

+### Istio-ingress gateway

 ## Troubleshooting

 > **TIP:** To solve most of the problems with Busola development, clear the browser cache or do a hard refresh of the website.